Postdoctoral Fellowships

 Applications that do not contain all applicable mandatory attachments will not be considered.
 All mandatory attachments are listed below.

-2. Case for support (maximum six sides of A4).
+2. Case for support (maximum four sides of A4).

-3. LSE ESRC PDF Justification of Resources Form 2024 - Use this template
+3. LSE ESRC PDF Justification of Resources Form 2026 (maximum two sides of A4) - please use this template.

 4. Applicant CV (maximum two sides of A4).